Senegal arrests three over babies’ deaths in hospital blaze

 Bereaved relatives have complained of a lack of supervision in the ward.

-Local mayor Demba Diop has denied allegations from relatives and across social media that the babies had been left alone, saying a midwife and nurse were present when the fire broke out in the evening of May 25.
+Local mayor Demba Diop has denied allegations from relatives and across social media that the babies had been left alone, saying a midwife and nurse were present when the fire broke out.

 The mayor said the air-conditioning had fanned the flames.
 The two nurses fainted but were revived, he added.